alex-netkachov/pwd/README.md

 ## Using on Android

-There is no .NET Core on Android (yet?).
+There is no .NET Core on Android.
 The files encrypted with `pwd` can be decrypted with the script `decrypt.sh`.
 Unless the environment variable `PWDPWD` is set, it asks the password every time.
 If this variable is set, it reads the password from it.